 “Paris, the former European capital of art, is back on top”!
-It is not the Marais Mood which affirms this, it is the New York Times who writes it.
+It's not le Marais Mood who affirms it, it is the New York Times who writes it.
 In an article dated May 4, 2022, the American daily focuses on the Marais district to explain how the capital has been moving again in recent years and how it is regaining its power of attraction.

 “It is largely due to a wave of gallery openings that Paris has regained its former energy,” we read.
 And the newspaper draws a parallel with the Roaring Twenties, in the 1920s.
 Then, cites “Paris is a party”, the book by Ernest Hemingway published in 1964.